ambatshri/100-days-of-code/log.md

 **Today's Progress**: Starting with redux

 **Thoughts** Finished react-router and practised on dummy project.
 Decided to include redux for state management, so started watching tutorials by dan abramov on egghead.
 Will be practising redux for few days.

+### Day 3: May 30, Thursday

+**Today's Progress**: Continuing with redux **Thoughts** Read some articles on redux for state management.
+When to use it and how to use it.
+The concepts felt confusing so will be continuing the redux.